dfinity/wg-identity-authentication/topics/mnemonic-phase-signers.md

 #### 3. Key Use and Storage

-- The derived private and public keys SHOULD be securely stored and used according to secp256k1 standards.
+- Secure storage and usage of derived private and public keys are essential.
-- Implementations SHOULD ensure private keys are never exposed and are used only in secure environments.
+- Implementations must adhere to secp256k1 standards to maintain security.

-#### 4. Multiple Accounts, Sub-Accounts and RP-accounts
+#### 4. Support for Multiple Accounts and Sub-Accounts

-- Signers SHOULD support multiple accounts or, at a minimum, allow users to define the account index in advanced settings.
+- Signers SHOULD support multiple accounts and sub-accounts, allowing users flexibility in managing cryptographic identities.
-- Signers SHOULD support ICRC-1 sub-accounts or, at a minimum, allow users to define the sub-account index in advanced settings.
-- Signers SHOULD support multiple rp-accounts or, at a minimum, allow users to define the rp-account index in advanced settings.

 #### 5. Interoperability and Compliance

-- Implementations of this specification MUST be tested for interoperability.
+- Implementations MUST undergo interoperability testing to ensure adherence to this specification.
-- Compliance with the above standards ensures that mnemonic phrase signers and account derivation methods are secure and consistent across different platforms.
+- Compliance ensures consistent and secure mnemonic phrase signing and account identity derivation practices across platforms.

-#### Summary

-This specification mandates the use of BIP39 and BIP44 for mnemonic phrase generation and account identity derivation, respectively, with specific requirements for relying party accounts.
-Following these guidelines ensures robust security and interoperability in the ICRC-X context.
-All paths in the RP derivation process are hardened to guarantee isolation of RP identities.
-If the relying party identifier is an origin, it MUST be prefixed with "origin:" before hashing.
-Future extensions will define standards for non-origin identifiers.
-Signers SHOULD support multiple accounts and ICRC-1 sub-accounts, allowing users to define account and sub-account indices in advanced settings.